Endodontics

 Academic Program

 The UConn School of Dental Medicine has been conducting a degree-granting program and a certificate program in endodontics since 1971.
-A three-year, full‑time clinical program commences in the beginning of July each year and leads to a Certificate of Proficiency in Endodontics and eligibility for the certification process by the American Board of Endodontics.
-Students may enroll in a combined program leading to a Master of Dental Science degree (three years), or an interdepartmental program leading to a Certificate of Proficiency in Endodontics and a Doctor of Philosophy degree in Biomedical Sciences (five years plus).
+A three-year, full‑time clinical program commences in the beginning of July each year and leads to a Certificate of Advanced Education in Endodontics and eligibility for the certification process by the American Board of Endodontics.
+Students may enroll in an optional concurrent program leading to a Master of Dental Science degree (three years), or an interdepartmental program leading to a Certificate of Advanced Education in Endodontics and a Doctor of Philosophy degree in Biomedical Sciences (five years plus).

 The three-year clinical program is designed to prepare the student for the practice of endodontics.
-Enrollment in the Master of Dental Science Degree program is an interdepartmental program leading to the degree of Master of Dental Science.
-The program offers an opportunity for study and research in dental science, basic life sciences, and the allied health fields.
+The optional concurrent Master of Dental Science Degree program is an interdepartmental program that offers an opportunity for study and research in dental science, basic life sciences, and the allied health fields.

-The intent of the combined Endodontic Certificate/Ph.D. degree program is to prepare the student for a career in education and research.
-The program is designed to develop outstanding clinicians/scientists in basic biomedical, behavioral and clinical oral health research.
+The intent of the combined Certificate of Advanced Education in Endodontics /Ph.D. degree program is to prepare the student for a career in education and research.
+The program is designed to develop outstanding clinicians/scientists in basic biomedical, behavioral and clinical oral health research

 Program Components